-- 24.1 Race Committee: The Racing Executive of the CYCSA and the Race Committee of the RSAYS shall jointly be the Organising Authorities for the purpose of, and with the powers and discretion contained in Rule 89.1. - 24.2 Short-handed Short Course Races are races conducted within an area extending no more than 5 nautical miles from the coastline. - 24.3 Short-handed Destination Races may extend beyond the limits referred to in SI 24.2 and may run as Category 5. - 24.5 A Casual Entry is a boat not entered in a series.
+- 24.1 Race Committee: The Racing Executive of the CYCSA and the Race Committee of the RSAYS shall jointly be the Organising Authorities for the purpose of, and with the powers and discretion contained in RRS 89.1. - 24.2 Short-Handed Short Course Races are races conducted within an area extending no more than 5 nautical miles from the coastline. - 24.3 Short-Handed Destination Races may extend beyond the limits referred to in SI 24.3 and shall run as Category 5. - 24.4 A Casual Entry is a boat not entered in a series.